 The goal of the association BIO.VEG.AN. is to raise awareness of the Biocyclic Vegan Standard in Germany and other German-speaking countries, to train farmers in the practical application of the Biocyclic Vegan Standard and to prepare them for certification.
 It also seeks to promote the biocyclic vegan label on the market in order to guarantee consumers a permanent availability of biocyclic vegan products and at the same time provide them with total transparency from field to table.

 In addition, the association BIO.VEG.AN. cooperates with universities and research centres to develop scientifically based support for the findings made so far in the practice of biocyclic vegan agriculture.

 In 2017 the first producers in Germany became inspected and certified according to the Biocyclic Vegan Standard by the German Lacon-Institut (https://www.lacon-institut.com/en/).
 More operations will follow in 2018 with the beginning of the new auditing period.

-In France the inspection and certification is carried out by EXPERTISE VEGANE EUROPE (EVE) (http://www.certification-vegan.fr).
-Certification operations will begin in 2018.
+In France the inspection and certification is carried out by ABV and EXPERTISE VEGANE EUROPE (EVE) (http://www.certification-vegan.fr).
+Certification operations will begin in summer 2018.